mhoehle/hoehleatsu.github.io/_posts/2016-06-12-optimalChoice.md

 quickly marrying the first reasonably serious partner.
 Where does this misalignment between theory and practice originate from?
-Some of it appears to be consequences of additional effects not addressed by the theory, e.g., little marginal gain of searching longer, *lemon effects*, satisficing, endowment effects, etc... **Life is complicated**.
+Some of it appears to be consequences of additional effects not addressed by the model, e.g., little marginal gain of searching longer, *lemon effects*, satisficing, endowment effects, etc... **Life is complicated**.
 Finding a satisficing complexity representation is non-trivial - even for mathematicians. :-)